-If you smoke, quit.
-Smoking is the main risk factor for P.A.D.
-Your risk of P.A.D. increases four times if you smoke or have a history of smoking.
+- If you smoke, quit.
 Talk with your doctor about programs and products that can help you quit smoking.
-Also, try to avoid secondhand smoke.

-The lifestyle changes described above can reduce your risk of P.A.D.
-These changes also can help prevent and control conditions that can lead to P.A.D., such as diabetes, high blood pressure, high blood cholesterol, coronary heart disease, and stroke.
+The lifestyle changes described above can reduce your risk of developing P.A.D.
+These changes also can help prevent and control conditions that can be associated with P.A.D., such as coronary heart disease, diabetes, high blood pressure, high blood cholesterol, and stroke.